Dimencia/DU-Orbital-Hud/README.md

 **Auto-Land on Gear Down** - Putting down your landing gear sets your hover height to 0, raising it sets it to max.
 Entering a vehicle with gear down sets the height to 0, entering a vehicle with the gear up sets it to max

+**Door/Ramp Automation** - Automatically closes doors/ramps when entering, and opens them when exiting.
+May require you to link these to the seat

 **(ButtonHUD) Buttons and custom controls** - Custom implementations of virtual joystick and mouse controls, allowing you to use virtual joystick without that disgusting giant circle on your screen.
 Buttons to use many of the features.

 ### Credits